bahrus/trans-render/README.md

 The ability to keep the styles separate from the HTML does not invalidate support for inline styles.
 The browser supports both, and probably always will.

 Likewise, arguing for the benefits of this library is not in any way meant to disparage the usefulness of the current prevailing orthodoxy of including the binding / formatting instructions in the markup.
 I would be delighted to see the [template instantiation proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), with support for inline binding, added to the arsenal of tools developers could use.
-Should that proposal come to fruition, this library, hovering under 1KB, would be in mind-share competition with one that is 0KB, with the full backing / optimization work of Chrome, Safari, Firefox.
+Should that proposal come to fruition, this library, hovering under 1KB, would be in mind-share competition (my mind anyway) with one that is 0KB, with the full backing / optimization work of Chrome, Safari, Firefox.
 Why would anyone use this library then?

 And in fact, the library described here is quite open ended.
 Until template instantiation becomes built into the browser, this library could be used as a tiny stand-in.
 Once template instantiation is built into the browser, this library could continue to supplement the native support (or the other way around, depending.)